CaoLiSheng/myprogramming.top/posts/Book-Operating-System-Concepts-3-Processes.md

 When a process creates a new process, two possibilities for execution exist:

 1. The parent continues to execute concurrently with its children.
-2. The parent waits until some or all of its children have terminatied.
+2. The parent waits until some or all of its children have terminated.

 There are also two address-space possibilities for the new process: